-Autism Spectrum Disorder is not a single disorder, rather it’s a spectrum of different disorders that share a core of symptoms.
-Every patient that suffers from ASD disorder will have some problems with empathy, social interaction, communication, and regulating behavior.
+Autism Spectrum Disorder is not a single disorder; rather it’s a spectrum of different disorders that share a core of symptoms.
+Every patient who suffers from ASD disorder will have some problems with empathy, social interaction, communication, and regulating behavior.
 The levels of disability and the combination of various symptoms can vary from one patient to another.
 Also, two patients who suffer from signs and symptoms of autism spectrum disorder can look quite different when it comes to behaviors and abilities.
-Hence it is important to develop a tailored treatment and management program for each patient.
+Hence it is important to develop a tailored Autism Spectrum Disorder treatment and management program for each patient.

-As a parent, you may hear many different terms that can apply to your child with autism, if they are diagnosed with ASD disorder.
-The terms will include high-functioning autism, atypical autism, and autism spectrum disorder, along with pervasive developmental disorder.
+As a parent, you may hear many different terms that can apply to your child with autism if they are diagnosed with ASD disorder.
+The terms will include high-functioning autism, atypical autism, and autism spectrum disorder, along with the pervasive developmental disorder.

 People with Autism can be characterized not only by these areas of challenge but also by significant areas of strength.
 A child with Autism has a certain set of abilities and aptitudes that should be identified and encouraged by the parents, therapists, and teachers.
 An autistic child may exhibit some of these skills –